perrygeo/simanneal/README.md

 * `slice`: uses `object[:]`
 * `method`: uses `object.copy()`

-If you want to implement your own custom copy mechanism, you can override the `copy_state` method.
+If you want to implement your own custom copy mechanism, override the `copy_state` method.

 ## Notes

 1. Thanks to Richard J. Wagner at University of Michigan for writing and contributing the bulk of this code.
 2. Some effort has been made to increase performance but this is nowhere near as fast as optimized solutions written in other low-level languages.
 On the other hand, this is a very flexible, Python-based solution that can be used for rapidly experimenting with a computational problem with minimal overhead.
-3. Using PyPy instead of CPython can yield substantial increases in performance.
+3. Using [PyPy](https://www.pypy.org/) instead of CPython can yield substantial increases in performance.
 4. For certain problems, there are simulated annealing techniques that are highly customized and optimized for the particular domain
     * For conservation planning, check out [Marxan](http://www.uq.edu.au/marxan/) which is designed to prioritize conservation resources according to multiple planning objectives
     * For forest management and timber harvest scheduling, check out [Harvest Scheduler](https://github.com/Ecotrust/harvest-scheduler) which optimizes forestry operations over space and time to meet multiple objectives.